Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 ## List assets

 Chain Core keeps a list of all assets in the blockchain, whether or not they were issued by the local Chain Core.
 Each asset can be locally annotated with an alias and tags to enable efficient actions and intelligent queries.
-Note: local data is not present in the blockchain, see: [Local vs. Global Data](../learn-more/global-vs-local-data.md).
+Note: local data is not present in the blockchain, see: [Global vs Local Data](../learn-more/global-vs-local-data.md).

 To list all assets created in the local Core, we build an assets query, filtering on the `is_local` tag.